zeropointnine/tts-audiobook-tool/README.md

 Chatterbox is considerably faster, about 130% of realtime for me using a GeForce 3080Ti, 25-30% of realtime on M1 Macbook Pro.

-Using CUDA, Fish OpenAudio S1-mini is the fastest of the three by far, about 2-3x faster than Chatterbox.
+On the same setup, Fish OpenAudio S1-mini is the fastest of the three by far, about 2-3x faster than Chatterbox.

 # Updates